 - The analgesic effects last 5-8 minutes

-Parents should be advised that this procedure is to be used in hospital only.
+Parents should be advised sucrose is to be used in hospital only.
 An information leaflet is available on request.

 Sucrose will be prescribed on the drug chart as PRN but with maximum 24-hour dose.